Digital Waste Tracking goes live October 2026

 DWT-Ready Assessments

-Every audit includes Digital Waste Tracking readiness assessment — so you're prepared before the October 2026 deadline hits.
+Every review includes Digital Waste Tracking readiness assessment — so you're prepared before the October 2026 deadline hits.

 Specialist knowledge of the compliance requirements unique to your sector.

-Common questions about the battery compliance audit process, pricing, and what to expect.
+Common questions about the battery compliance review and setup process, pricing, and what to expect.

-How long does a battery compliance audit take?
+How long does a battery compliance review and setup take?

-What's the difference between a compliance audit and a compliance scheme?
+What's the difference between a compliance review and setup and a compliance scheme?

-A compliance audit is a one-off assessment of your current regulatory status — it tells you where you stand and what you need to do.
+A compliance review and setup is a one-off assessment of your current regulatory status — it tells you where you stand and what you need to do.
 A compliance scheme (like a Battery Compliance Scheme) is an ongoing registration that fulfils specific legal obligations such as producer responsibility for portable batteries.
-You may need both, and the audit will tell you.
+You may need both, and the review will tell you.

-Do I need a compliance audit if I already have a Battery Compliance Scheme?
+Do I need a compliance review and setup if I already have a Battery Compliance Scheme?

 A BCS covers only one part of your obligations — producer responsibility for portable batteries.
 It doesn't cover ADR transport compliance, environmental permitting, storage regulations, fire safety, or the upcoming Digital Waste Tracking requirements.
-A compliance audit assesses all of these frameworks together.
+A compliance review and setup assesses all of these frameworks together.

-Can you help implement the recommendations from the audit?
+Can you help implement the recommendations from the review?

 Yes.
-Our compliance management service covers ongoing implementation, from arranging ADR-certified collection to registering with compliance schemes, setting up documentation systems, and preparing for Digital Waste Tracking.
-Many clients move from audit to retainer.
+Our ongoing compliance support service covers ongoing implementation, from arranging ADR-capable partner collection to registering with compliance schemes, setting up documentation systems, and preparing for Digital Waste Tracking.
+Many clients move from review to retainer.

 Know Exactly Where You Stand

-A battery compliance audit tells you which regulations apply to your business, where you have gaps, and exactly what to do about it.
+A battery compliance review and setup tells you which regulations apply to your business, where you have gaps, and exactly what to do about it.
 Book a free initial consultation to get started.